c0d3p0/GodotFPC/README.md

 - Crouch <br/>
 - Jump <br/>
 - Climb ladders <br/>
-- A fire weapon template with ray tracing shooting system, recoil, manual/automatic trigger, fire rate, clip capacity, reload timing.
+- A fire weapon template with a shooting system using ray tracing and other features like recoil, manual/automatic trigger, fire rate, clip capacity, reload timing.
 - A bullet hole effect management.
 <br/>